Abjad/abjad/abjad/docs/source/examples/ligeti/index.rst

 ::

    def make_desordre_measure(pitches):
-       '''Constructs a measure composed of *Désordre cells*.
+       '''Makes a measure composed of *Désordre cells*.

        `pitches` is a list of lists of number (e.g., [[1, 2, 3], [2, 3, 4]])